sammochen/editorials/LeetCode 464 Editorial.md

 ```

 ### Bitmasks
-The next problem to tackle is: How do we efficiently remember the states?
-Since there are only a maximum of 20 choices and we have to remember whether we can use it (1) or not (0), we can use a bitmask.
+How do we efficiently remember the states?
+Since there are only a maximum of 20 choices, and we have to remember whether we can use it (1) or not (0), we can use a bitmask.

 We will use the binary representation of a number to represent which numbers we can choose: if the bit is on, we can choose it.